northwesternmutual/regent/README.md

 // => [{ value: ['sandals', 't-shirt'], rule: IS_WARM }, { value: ['umbrella'], rule: IS_RAINING }]
 ```

-In the above example `filter` will return an array of all rows whose rules are all true.
+In the above example `filter` will return an array of all rows that have a rule that evaluates to true.
 If there are no matches, `filter` will return an empty array.

 ## A more thorough example